uclahs-cds/pipeline-Nextflow-module/README.md

 2. Include the `generate_checksum_PipeVal` process from the module `main.nf` with a relative path
 3. Use the `addParams` directive when importing to specify any params
 4. Call the process with the inputs where needed
-5. Aggregate and save the output checksum files as needed

 ### Compress and Index VCF File
 ##### Description